Full clinical Practice Guidelines

 We are dedicated to advancing the treatment approach for UHL, so every child has the best chance to succeed in life.
 For this reason, we have developed a number of dedicated solutions, proven to improve kids’ access to speech, even in challenging environments, for all ages and all hearing losses.

-UHL is when a child has normal hearing sensitivity on one ear and any degree of loss on the impaired side.
-It is estimated that up to 6.3%1, or 4.4 million children2, in the United States have UHL.
+It is estimated that up to 6.3%1, or 4.4 million children2, in the United States are living with UHL.

-Hearing well in a multitude of situations can be particularly challenging, especially for kids and teens with unilateral hearing loss (UHL).
-Having solutions which allow them to fully participate and are capable of keeping up with their active lives is essential to their overall sense of well-being in and outside of the classroom.
+Hearing well in a multitude of situations can be particularly challenging for kids with UHL.
+Having solutions which allow them to fully participate and keep up with their active lives is important to their overal sense of well-being in and outside the classroom.

 Untreated UHL may result in language delays and academic difficulties, but may also cause a child to suffer from fatigue, feel withdrawn or leave them susceptible to a greater risk of social and emotional difficulties.

 These effects are signficant for the 1 in 1000 newborns identified with UHL5 and the 3 in 100 children who have UHL once they are school-aged.6

 As there are many considerations in choosing the right hearing technology or multiple technologies for any child with UHL as they grow, Phonak offers a comprehensive and ease-to-use portfolio of hearing solutions.

 In an effort to advance the treatment approach for UHL, Phonak brought together an international panel of experts to discuss best practices.
 They made the following recommendations for children with UHL: